 To integrate the Group’s resources to make full use of operating synergies and reinforce business development, TCB, the Co-Operative Asset Management Co., Ltd. and the Taiwan Cooperative Bills Finance Co., Ltd. jointly established Taiwan Cooperative Financial Holding Co., Ltd.（TCFHC）on Dec.
 1, 2011 through a share swap.
 TCFHC thus became TCB’s sole (100%) shareholder.
 To achieve the cross-industry condition for holding companies, TCB’s securities department was spun off as the Taiwan Cooperative Securities Co., Ltd. on Dec.
 2. For the effective management of the Group’s resources, the Bank transferred its shares in the BNP Paribas Cardif TCB Life Insurance Co., Ltd. and BNP Paribas TCB Asset Management Co., Ltd. (renamed Taiwan Cooperative Securities Investment Trust Co., Ltd.) to TCFHC on Apr.
 3, 2012, making the two companies as subsidiaries of TCFHC.
 TCB’s subsidiaries currently include the United Taiwan Bank S.A. and Cooperative Insurance Brokers Co., Ltd.

 As of Dec.
 31, 2014, the Bank boasts a total of 293 domestic and overseas branches (including the Department of Business, Offshore Banking Branch, Manila Offshore Banking Branch, Los Angeles Branch, Seattle Branch, Hong Kong Branch, Sydney Branch, Suzhou Branch, Suzhou New District Sub-Branch, Tianjin Branch, Fuzhou Branch, Beijing Representative Office, Phnom Pench Branch, Tuek Thla Sub-Branch, Pur Senchey Sub-Branch, and Yangon Representative Office), creating the most extensive network of branches among all Taiwan banks and positioning itself as a market leader in share of deposits and loans.
-According to the list of the world’s top 1,000 banks by asset size, published in the July 2014 issue of The Banker magazine, TCB ranked 162nd in the world and 2nd in Taiwan, after only the Bank of Taiwan.
+According to the list of the world’s top 1,000 banks by asset size, published in the July 2015 issue of The Banker magazine, TCB ranked 176nd in the world and 4th in Taiwan.
 In the global ranking of the top 500 banking brands, published in February 2014, TCB ranked 334th in the world.